 This connector can be configured as an input or as an output.
 With these connections, for example, a master-slave control can be built, or the drive can be operated by a third party step controller.

-Input modes
+Input modes Output mode

-- Pulse & Direction
+Pulse & Direction Emulated Encoder Output (A quad B)

-- Up/Down
+Up/Down

-- Incremental Encoder (A quad B)
+Incremental Encoder (A quad B)